 Cowpens National Battlefield commemorates the January 17, 1781 battle between American patriot forces under command of Brigadier General Daniel Morgan and British forces under Lieutenant Colonel Banastre Tarleton.
 The patriots defeated the British in a little less than one hour.
 The battle at the "Cow Pens" is recognized by historians as one of the most important of the American Revolution.
 It was one of the few engagements in the Southern Campaign of the American Revolution that pitted the best fighting force each army had against each other.
 Morgan utilized his Continentals, Virginia Riflemen, the cavalry of William Washington, and Andrew Pickens' militia to surround the British in a "double envelopment" and outwit the young British commander.
 The victory at the Cow Pens was another link in a chain of events that led to the ultimate surrender of the entire British army at Yorktown, Virginia on October 19, 1781.
 Cowpens National Battlefield was dedicated January 17, 1981and is maintained by the National Park Service.

 Interpretive facilities at the park are varied.
 They include an 18-minute DVD presentation called "Cowpens: A Battle Remembered" which is free, a 13-minute fiber-optic map that details the troop movements, walking trail with exhibits, and auto loop road.
-A superintendent whose address is PO Box 308, Chesnee, SC29323 is in immediate charge.
 The telephone number is (864) 461-2828.

 INFORMATION ABOUT THE TRAIL AWARD Cowpens National Battlefield Historic Trail Award was developed for all organized scouting groups to help enhance their visit to the park and to encourage them to learn more about the challenges and hardships faced by our forefathers in gaining our independence from the British in the American Revolution.